jeremyButtler/annotateASFV/README.md

 Memory usage is light, but it is slow.
-With GNU time it took 8 minutes with 10 Mb of ram to annotate the demo ASFV genome.
+With GNU time it took 8 minutes with 10 Mb of ram to annotate the demo ASFV genome with the `-slow` flag.
 Also, it does not handle genes that use exons and introns (ASFV does have use these) very well.

+The `-fast` (default) form may not be quite as sensitive (no idea), but for me GNU time clocked it at 7 seconds and under 10 Mb of ram.

 This repository is under a dual license, pick the license (Unlicense or MIT) that works best for you.